juji-io/datalevin/doc/search.md

 results are wrapped in the `sequence` function, which returns results incrementally and on demand.

-Fuzzy string match for terms is handled by [SymSpell algorithm](https://wolfgarbe.medium.com/1000x-faster-spelling-correction-algorithm-2012-8701fcd87a5f), which pre-computes possible typos and considers frequency information.

 ## Benchmark

 The details of benchmark comparison with Lucene is [here](../search-bench/).
-The summary is that we beat Lucene in search speed, but lags in write speed, as expected.
+The summary is that Datalevin search engine beats Lucene in search speed, but lags in write speed, as expected.

 ## References